 (ii) The Company did not have any long - term contracts including derivative contracts; as such the question of commenting onany material foreseeable losses thereon does not arise.

-(iv) (a) The Management has represented that, to the best of its knowledge and belief no funds have been advanced or loaned
+(iv) (a) The Management has represented that, to the best of its knowledge and belief no funds have been advanced or loanedor invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or inany other persons or entities, including foreign entities ("Intermediaries"), with the understanding, whether recorded in

 (c) Based on the audit procedures performed that we considered reasonable and appropriate in the circumstances, nothinghas come to our notice that has caused us to believe that the representations under sub-clause (a) and (b) of Rule 11(e)mentioned above contain any material miss-statement.

-(vi) Based on our examination which includes test checks, the company has used an accounting software for maintaining itsbooks of accounts which has a feature of recording audit trail (edit log) facility and the same operated throughout the yearfor all the relevant transactions recorded in the software.
-Further, for the year under audit, we did not come across anyinstance of the audit trail feature being tampered with.
+(vi) Based on our examination which includes test checks, the company has used an accounting software for maintaining its booksof accounts which has a feature of recording audit trail (edit log) facility and the same operated throughout the year for all therelevant transactions recorded in the software.
+Further, for the year under audit, we did not come across any instance of theaudit trail feature being tampered with and additionally audit trail has been preserved by the Company as per the statutoryrequirements for record retention.

 Place: Mumbai